Is Your Website Truly Mobile-First?

 Ensure site functionality and new technologies are built-in with mobile in mind: Remember that on-the-go devices such as mobile are often consumer preferences.
 Key site tools (such as Find-a-Provider in healthcare) should also be optimized for mobile use (See: 8 Critical Considerations for Provider Search).
 Other technologies to consider include:

-Still, don’t forget the desktop: Focusing on mobile-first does not mean ignoring the desktop.
+Still, don’t forget the desktop: Focusing on mobile-first website design does not mean ignoring the desktop.
 Doing so can have a detrimental effect on conversions, many of which still occur on desktop devices.4

 Did you read this on your mobile device?
 Good chance you did.